JavaPantry/MockStoreApp/MockExtJs6_bsd/MockWebExtJs6_bsd/ReadMe.md

 ### August 23

 - Continue to work on extJs's ProductGrid
+- add activation listeners to ProductGrid and SiteGrid

 ---
 ### August 23